coffeedave/greenpower-racing-datalogger/tutorial/testing-the-temperature-sensor.md

 Next, we need to enable the drivers for recording temperature via One-Wire

-1. Load the kernel drivers for measuring temperate
+1. Load the operating system drivers for measuring temperate
 ```
 sudo modprobe w1-gpio
 sudo modprobe w1-therm